shadiaduery/US_cities_transportation_C02emissions/README.md

     - Monthy consumption per state by sector

-Table 1 - average price by sector (remember to remove the summary rows for the regions)
+Table 1 - average price by sector (remember to remove the summary rows for the regions) Table 2 - Annual monthly billing by state
+Table 3 - Nataliias data set
+Table 4 - State name and state ID

+Assignments for before Monday:
+- Update Readme (Anna)
+- Insert the Table 5.6.A.
+Average Price of Electricity to Ultimate Customers by End-Use Sector in jupyter notebook and clean out regional summary (Shadia)
+- Upload that 20 year record csv to our repo (Nataliia)
+- Create example schema map for Monday (Priya)

+- For Monday:
+- Finalize database mapping (Monday together)
+-